nyan222/roman_empire_zoomcamp/README.md

 Looker tutorials can be found [here](https://cloud.google.com/looker/docs/intro).
 And of cause we have [extremely clear video](https://www.youtube.com/watch?v=39nLTs74A3E&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=48) in the zoomcamp - 20 minutes for all cases!

-This is what my final dashboard looks like.
+This is what my final dashboard looks like:

 ![s26](pics/s26.png)

-You can view my dashboard [here](https://lookerstudio.google.com/reporting/434973a5-24a5-4684-9f13-1ad60a7b4ec1)
+You can view my dashboard [here](https://lookerstudio.google.com/reporting/434973a5-24a5-4684-9f13-1ad60a7b4ec1).

 ### Step 13: Stop and delete to avoid costs

-To avoid incurring unnecessary charges to your GCP account, destroy all remote objects managed by a our Terraform configuration
+To avoid incurring unnecessary charges to your GCP account, destroy all remote objects managed by a our Terraform configuration.

-On your local machine, run this command.
+On your local machine, run this command:

 ``` bash
 terraform destroy
 ```

 You can also manually delete your Virtual Environment, Bucket and BigQuery ressource and perhaps your Google Cloud project.